 The proposed legislation, known as the "Good Neighbor Act," aims to clarify the liability and immunity associated with food donations in Arkansas.
 It repeals the existing Arkansas Code 20-57-103, which previously outlined the liability protections for donors of canned, live, or perishable food.
-In its place, the bill introduces a new section, 20-57-105, which provides a comprehensive framework for food donation liability and immunity.
-This new section defines key terms such as "food," "food product," and "gleaner," and establishes that individuals or organizations donating food in good faith are not subject to civil or criminal liability if the food does not meet consumer safety standards or is not readily marketable, provided they inform the recipient organization of the food's condition.
+In its place, the bill introduces a new section, 20-57-105, which establishes definitions and provisions related to food donation.
+This new section specifies that individuals or organizations donating food in good faith to nonprofit entities are not liable for civil or criminal claims if the food does not meet safety standards or is not readily marketable, provided they inform the recipient of the food's condition.

 Act 942: 20-57-103